 - head or neck tumor

-- chronic middle ear infection or other ear damage
+- middle ear infection or other ear damage

 - Lyme disease, a bacterial disease transmitted to humans by a tick bite

-- Ramsay-Hunt Syndrome, a viral infection of the facial nerve
+- Ramsay-Hunt Syndrome, a viral reactivation that affects the facial nerve

 Birth can cause temporary facial paralysis in some babies.
-However, 90 percent of babies with this type of injury recover completely without treatment [NYEEI].
-You can also have facial paralysis at birth due to certain congenital syndromes, such as Moebius syndrome and Melkersson-Rosenthal syndrome.
+However, 90 percent of babies with this type of injury recover completely without treatment.
+You can also have facial paralysis at birth due to certain congenital syndromes, such as Mobius syndrome and Melkersson-Rosenthal syndrome.